kota7/pypacktest/docs/index.md

 $ python -c "from testpack.greeting import give_quote; give_quote()"
 Life is too important to be taken seriously.
 ```
-As expected, the contents of the text file has been printed.
+As expected, the contents of the text file have been printed.

 ### Binary Files